loading

 A heritage variety from the Veneto region of northern Italy with thick, knobbly skin, varying from dark-green to blue-grey and deliciously sweet yellow/orange flesh.
 Rich in vitamins and minerals, the fruits of 'Marina di Chioggia' have a pleasant and sweet nutty taste and typically reach a size of 4kg and can last for several months if stored in a cool, dry environment.

-Sow two seeds, 1" (2.5cm) deep, in a 10cm pot in late spring in a greenhouse or on a sunny windowsill.
-Lay the seed vertically, if laid flat, seeds can rot before germinating.
-Germination takes approx 10-14 days with at 68-78°F (20-25°C).
+Sow two seeds to a 10cm (4in) pot in late spring in a greenhouse or on a sunny windowsill.
 Pot on seedlings as they grow, then harden off carefully and plant out in a sunny, sheltered spot once all threat of frost has passed.
-Leave 1.5m between each plant and protect from slugs.
-Harvest once the squash has coloured up and the skins have hardened in in the sun.
+Leave 90cm (3ft) between each plant and protect from slugs.
+If space is limited, pinch out the growing tip after the main fruit has formed to keep the scrambling shoots in bounds, or train up a fence.

 Eventual height: